The number of overseas Filipino workers have continuously been increasing in number over the years.

 O ayan, anong masasabi mo sa original na Swarovski na hikaw at singsing ko?

 To other Filipinos, they spend because they wish to avoid being labeled as backward and receive comments from others that they are too cheap, old-fashioned and traditional.

 Dapat may bago akong alahas, para naman makita nila na kumikita ako ng dolyares sa abroad!

 May problema ka sa pera?
 Problema ko na rin yan!

 Perhaps taking the idea that OFWs are modern-day heroes, some OFWs take them at heart and act like one.
-Like adopting problems of other people as their own, hoping that they’ll get some hero treatment afterwards.
-Someone left a message at Facebook messenger asking for emergency medical expenses for someone suffering of heart disease, dengue fever or motorcycle accident?
-They ever-generous OFW is right up to task and ready to provide even it’s beyond his or her capacity.
+Like adopting problems of other people as their own, hoping that they’ll get some hero treatment afterward.
+Did someone leave a message at Facebook messenger asking for emergency medical expenses for someone suffering from heart disease, dengue fever, or motorcycle accident?
+They ever-generous OFW is right up to the task and ready to provide even it’s beyond his or her capacity.